First Friday Fright Night

 Special screenings, marathons priced as noted in the show description.

-Sponsoring a program is a great way to support the Colonial and get 50 free passes to a show!
-Click here to download a pdf that explains how it works.
+Sponsoring a film is a great way to support the Colonial and get 50 free passes to a show!